ZackMason/vk_sample/bugs.md

 [ ] Imgui hot item wont clear if it isnt drawn next frame, such as labels that change their id every framed

 [ ] Controller drift
+[ ] Exporter bug with to many objects